coderfox/OIN/REST.md

 There are two types of authentication used by REST API: `Basic` and `Bearer`.
 Unless specified explicitly, all API calls MUST be authenticated by *Bearer Authentication*.

-When calling an API requiring authentication without providing either types, the server MUST throw `401 Unauthorized - NOT_AUTNENTICATED` with header `WWW-Authenticate: TYPE`, where `TYPE` is the required authentication type.
+When calling an API requiring authentication without providing either types, the server MUST throw `401 Unauthorized - NOT_AUTHENTICATED` with header `WWW-Authenticate: TYPE`, where `TYPE` is the required authentication type.

 When an authorization header does not match [RFC 6750](https://tools.ietf.org/html/rfc6750) or [RFC 7617](https://tools.ietf.org/html/rfc7617), the server will throw a `400 Bad Request - CORRUPTED_AUTHORIZATION_HEADER` error.